Search

 Memorable Incidents

-Despite improvements, Claude remains vulnerable to manipulation:
+Despite the improvements, Claude remains vulnerable to manipulation:

-• Live Fish (betta) bought on request
+• Live fish (betta) bought on request

 • Wine ordered without verification